 Below is the story of how I designed and made a custom pyx.
-If you would like one, E-mail your request, or call/text +1 (805) 910-5814 to leave me a message.
+If you would like one, send me a dollar and I'll get you a quote.
 They cost about $100 each, including cutsomized decoration.

 I'm a husband and father of six, and occasionally one of us parents gets sick and needs to stay home.
 I wanted to bring home communion one sunday, but when I went to borrow a pyx they were all too large.
 It just made me feel bad to have Christ's flesh rattling around in that oversized container.